-Diagnosing Rett syndrome involves careful observation of your child's growth and development and answering questions about her or his medical and family history.
+Diagnosing Rett syndrome involves careful observation of your child's growth and development and answering questions about medical and family history.
+The diagnosis is usually considered when slowing of head growth is noticed.

 - Other genetic disorders